OIM3640/Text-Analysis-Project/instructions.md

 - Parsing text and storing it in appropriate data structures
 - Selecting the most suitable data structures for a specific task (e.g. dictionaries versus lists)
 - Applying computational methods to analyze, characterize, and compare text
-- Experimenting with GenAI tools to enhance the learning process and explore new tools and techniques.
+- Experimenting with AI tools to enhance the learning process and explore new tools and techniques.

 ---